DanyangDai/metaextractoR/README.md

 For documentation: see working paper [working paper]()

-### Full-text extraction
+### 1. Set up extraction data

 Once full-text review has been completed, you should have a list of articles included for the full-text extraction.
+At this stage, the user should have an csv file that contains a list of abstracts.
+If you are using [Covidence](https://www.covidence.org), the csv file can be downloaded from

-Based on the pre-defined data extraction element, create variables using
+Based on the pre-defined data extraction element, create variables using the `add_predefined_vars` function.

+Once you have created new columns, check the data and make sure that all the